In the Customize section, you can tailor the experience of MirrorTalk for your organization:

 3. Feedback on Reflections

 When educators complete reflections, they receive AI-generated feedback.
-This feedback also takes into account the uploaded teaching frameworks, student learning goals, and curriculum standards, completing the loop in a way that aligns with your priorities.
+This feedback also takes into account the uploaded teaching frameworks, learning goals, and curriculum standards, completing the loop in a way that aligns with your priorities.

 Comments